landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-cache/README.txt

 5. Activate the plugin in the WP plugin dashboard.

 == Changelog ==
+= 2.0.2 - January 16, 2024 =
+* FIX: Fixed issue with display of cache URL on the Cache admin page.

 = 2.0.1 - July 27, 2023 =
 * UPDATE: Updated cache admin page to reflect new admin styling.